Personality Begins Before Birth

 "Research indicates that even before birth, mothers' moods may affect child development," comments Dr. Catherine Monk, a researcher at Columbia University.
-In summarizing Monk's work, Anne Murphy Paul in her recent cover story for Time magazine writes, "that a pregnant women's mental state can shape her offspring's psyche."
-These observations and those of others investigating fetal origins, the study of how the nine months of gestation influences physical, mental, intellectual, and emotional functioning, mirror empirical observations long noted by mental health providers.
+In summarizing Monk's work, Anne Murphy Paul in her cover story for Time magazine writes, "a pregnant women's mental state can shape her offspring's psyche."
+These observations and those of others investigating fetal origins — the study of how the nine months of gestation influence physical, mental, intellectual, and emotional functioning — mirror empirical observations long noted by mental health providers.

 I write about such observations in my recent book, The Favorite Child.
-One couple, Carla and Tom, had worked with me to explore their feeling about having children.
-They did have children and about twenty years later contacted me because of concern for their older daughter Peggy: for the prior several summers, on the eve of leaving home to study abroad or for internships in remote cities, she became so anxious that she could not carry out her plans.
-Her jealousy for her younger sister, who did study in Europe and had summer jobs in exotic settings, created family tension.
+One couple, Carla and Tom, had worked with me to explore their feelings about having children.
+They did have children and, about 20 years later, contacted me because of concern for their older daughter, Peggy: For the prior several summers, on the eve of leaving home to study abroad or for internships in remote cities, she became so anxious that she could not carry out her plans.
+Her jealousy for her younger sister, who studied in Europe and had summer jobs in exotic settings, created family tension.

 During our session, as Tom and Carla recited in unison "Little One, we will always be one, a united family," Peggy sobbed uncontrollably.
-The words reflected her deepest belief - one she had never put to language - that she could not live a life separate from the family.
-Now, Peggy could attach language, and meaning, to these raw feelings she had absorbed as a fetus and drove aspects of her behavior.
-Peggy could work towards behavior influenced by rational understanding rather than irrational instinct.
-She could proceed with the important psychological task of establishing her own identify distinct from her parents.
+The words reflected her deepest belief — one she had never put to language — that she could not live a life separate from the family.
+Now, Peggy could attach language and meaning to these raw feelings she had absorbed as a fetus, which drove aspects of her behavior.
+Peggy could work towards behavior influenced by rational understanding, rather than irrational instinct.
+She could proceed with the important psychological task of establishing her own identity, distinct from her parents.

-Unlike Peggy, whose primitive association was jarred by the open exchange with her parents, most people with whom I spoke when researching my book reported that their appreciation for the power of primitive feelings was stimulated by dreams or body-based -- not language-based -- therapies, such as massage, polarity, or watsu.
-People hesitated talking about such deep, powerful connections, fearful that they might be judged as crazy.
-They wanted these experiences - which they connected to preverbal experiences and only known to them in their inner lives - respected.
+Unlike Peggy, whose primitive association was jarred by the open exchange with her parents, most people with whom I spoke when researching my book reported that their appreciation for the power of primitive feelings was stimulated by dreams or body-based — not language-based — therapies, such as massage, polarity, or watsu.
+People hesitated to talk about such deep, powerful connections, fearful that they might be judged as crazy.
+They wanted these experiences — which they connected to preverbal experiences only known to them in their inner lives — respected.

 One person reported profound feelings stirred during a watsu treatment.
-In this treatment clients are securely held in the arms of therapists who moves the clients through the calm waters of a pool.
-For Yolanda, a forty year old who excelled professionally but struggled with intimacy, the watsu stimulated feelings of having to fight for her life: she feared the therapist would drop her and she would drown; or that her head would collide with the side of the pool, giving her a concussion and killing her.
+In this treatment, clients are securely held in the arms of therapists, who move the clients through the calm waters of a pool.
+For Yolanda, a 40 year old who excelled professionally, but struggled with intimacy, the watsu stimulated feelings of having to fight for her life: She feared the therapist would drop her, and she would drown, or that her head would collide with the side of the pool, giving her a concussion and killing her.
 She associated the pool's water with amniotic fluid and the therapist with a mother who wanted to injure her.

 Several months after the watsu experience, Yolanda was at the bedside of her dying mother.
 Her mother, usually tightly controlled, vomited cruel and hurtful feelings.